 Mistake #1: Using a “set it and forget it” pricing strategy

 Pricing is an influential aspect of any SaaS business, yet most companies focus their efforts on product development and marketing while treating pricing as an afterthought.
 Effective marketing, pricing, and product development must work together for any B2B SaaS business to succeed; if one of the three links is weak, the entire chain won’t live up to its full potential.
 Developing a great product and increasing market awareness is undoubtedly important, but one could argue that pricing has an even larger impact on the success of your SaaS business—nothing impacts customer purchasing decisions more, and no other area of your business can be changed and produce positive results as fast as pricing.

 Are you using “set and forget” pricing?
 Try this instead: Don't treat pricing as an afterthought, but instead as a core competency of your business.
 Pricing is a process that must be continually tested and re-evaluated to determine the proper mix of packages and prices that appeal to your customers.

 Mistake #2: Not experimenting with your pricing

 We've established that constantly testing and evaluating your pricing strategy is important, but many companies are unaware of how to go about doing this.
 A/B testing allows you to test the performance of multiple strategies to see which aspects of each perform well.
-This can help your business understand the optimal mix of product features and prices that appeal to your customers, allowing you to optimize.
+This can help your business understand the optimal mix of product features and prices that appeal to your customers, allowing you to optimize your pricing.
 Even companies that regularly check in on their pricing often don't experiment to figure out what their customers want, and what they're willing to pay, in order to make changes.

 Are you failing to experiment with your pricing?
 Try this instead: A/B Testing should be a part of every B2B SaaS company’s pricing arsenal.
 It allows a company to evaluate multiple pricing options before settling on a final strategy that combines the best aspects of each tested option.